Profile picture for user md9533

 Biography

-Maya Dimant is a Lecturer and Clinical Law Fellow in the Program in Law & Public Policy at the Princeton School of Public & International Affairs.
+Maya Dimant is a Lecturer in the Program in Law & Public Policy at the Princeton School of Public & International Affairs.
 Her work focuses on racial justice and deconstructing the modern carceral state, sitting at the intersection of experiential pedagogy, law, alternative dispute resolution, and reenvisioning justice systems.

-Maya is passionate about developing creative pedagogical models for students learning advocacy and extrajudicial tools to become bold decarceration visionaries.
-Among other courses, she teaches the experiential “Making an Exoneree” class, which works in partnership with Georgetown University to research and produce documentaries to free wrongfully convicted people from incarceration.
+Maya is passionate about developing creative pedagogical models for students learning advocacy and extrajudicial strategies to become bold decarceration visionaries.
+She teaches experiential classes rooted in theory and policy where students learn and practice critical tools such as negotiation, mediation, restorative justice, oral and written advocacy, interviewing, and investigation through simulations, lived experience, and iterative feedback.
 She previously served as a Friedman Fellow/Co-director in the Prisoner and Reentry Clinic at George Washington University Law School, where she supervised students representing incarcerated people, and co-taught a seminar exploring how institutionalized white supremacy created the prison industrial complex.